Video Projects for Digital Learners

 "Humans are incredibly visual and powerful, moving images help us find meaning… [and] video helps capture and contextualize the world around us." - Dan Patterson

-Some of the most popular apps and social networks (Periscope, Meerkat, Vine, Instagram, Youtube, etc.) make it easy for anyone to quickly produce, publish, and share their videos.
+Some of the most popular apps and social networks (Periscope, Instagram, Youtube, etc.) make it easy for anyone to quickly produce, publish, and share their videos.
 Chances are your students have already produced their own videos and shared them with the world.
 So why not have your students share their knowledge through video projects?
 Students can create video tutorials, silent films, screencasts, lip dubs, commercials, news reports, music videos, documentaries, movie trailers, video diaries, vodcasts, soap operas, stop motion films, machinimas, claymation, talk shows, and game shows.
 Keep reading to find many more ideas!
-In my digital book, Learning to Go, find editable handouts and rubrics for creating video projects.
+In my books find editable handouts and rubrics for creating video projects.
 Additionally, find some ideas and tips below along with downloadable slides to get you and your students started.

 - Before your students begin creating their videos make sure they consider their audience and know their camera settings.